Michael Holding hails lifting of Mohd Amir's ban; wants no more antics

-West Indies pace ace-turned-commentator hails ICC's decision to lift ban before schedule
+West Indies pace ace-turned-commentator hails International Cricket Council's (ICC)decision to lift ban on the Pakistan pacer before schedule, but gives him a warning

 "I hope he makes a successful return, but if he transgresses again, that should be it."
 West Indies pace ace-turned-commentator Michael Holding was not among those who frowned at the International Cricket Council's decision to lift the five-year ban on Pakistan fast bowler Mohammad Amir.